 “I think an appreciative inquiry of what has happened in these times would be good to do – that process that encourages you to say.
 ‘It really works well when…’ Just by the nature of its positivity, I think it would be a great way for us to come out of this.”Elaine Roberts, Chief Marketing Officer, Lloyd’s Register Group

-How to In a Nutshell…
+How to Lead in a Crisis in a Nutshell…

 A crisis is unpredictable, we know!
 Especially leading in a crisis is draining, daunting and frightening.
 What both research and leaders themselves emphasise as crucial and helpful are social strategies.
 Show people that you care, build a sense of community and trust, and acknowledge that in a crisis, everyone, including you, will feel vulnerable at times.
 It is one piece in a big, complex puzzle but one that lays important groundwork for overcoming a crisis.